 Meisje speelt in zee shutterstock 1665526813

-Swimming in the Texel sea
+Swimming safely in the sea

 Swimming advice

-• Swim at guarded beaches (the Texel beach poles 9, 12, 15, 17, 19, 20, 21 and 28 are guarded in July and August from 9 a.m. to 6 p.m.)
+• Swim at guarded beaches: the Texel beach poles 9, 12, 15, 17, 19, 20, 21 and 28 are guarded in July and August from 9 a.m. to 6 p.m.)

 • Follow the flag of the lifeguard